canonical/charmed-5g/docs/explanation/security.md

 ## TLS everywhere

-Charmed 5G uses TLS everywhere.
-This means that all communication between 5G network functions is encrypted.
-This is done by default using the `tls-certificates` charm relation interface and is not optional.
+Charmed 5G enforces TLS encryption across all communication within the 5G network functions.

-Each Charmed 5G charm generates its own private key and a certificate signing request (CSR).
-The CSR is then sent to the TLS certificate provider, which signs the certificate and returns it to the charm.
-The 5G network function then uses the certificate to encrypt all communication with other network functions.
+Each Charmed 5G charm generates its private key and a certificate signing request (CSR).
+The CSR is then transmitted to the TLS certificate provider, which in turn signs the certificate and sends it back to the charm.
+Subsequently, the 5G network function utilizes this certificate to encrypt its communications with other network functions.

-By default, the TLS certificate provider is the [self-signed-certificates operator](https://charmhub.io/self-signed-certificates).
+By default, the TLS certificate provider employed is the [self-signed-certificates operator](https://charmhub.io/self-signed-certificates).
+However, users have the flexibility to utilize any TLS certificates provider as long as it supports the `tls-certificates` integration.